- Online Training

 Limited time to train athletes is another challenge often found in a small school setting.
 At William Jewell College, we have to schedule our training sessions around the athletes’ class schedules and practice times, therefore, a lot of our training is condensed into blocks from 5:30-8:00am and 3:00-5:00pm.

-Our challenge as a strength staff is to maximize training for each athlete, while at the same time get as many teams through the weight room as possible.
+Our challenge as a strength staff is to maximize training for each athlete, while at the same time getting as many teams through the weight room as possible.
 To excel under time restraints, you need to be organized and have standard procedures that your staff and athletes can execute efficiently.
-Some things to consider when programming workouts include equipment set-up logistics, time spent using particular equipment, workout flow from one team to the next, and what you can coach and administer safely and effectively.
+Some things to consider when doing more with less by programming workouts include equipment set-up logistics, time spent using particular equipment, workout flow from one team to the next, and what you can coach and administer safely and effectively.

 Another way you can maximize your time is to utilize technology to help with data management, reporting, and other time-consuming tasks.
 We made the switch from Excel to TeamBuildr in January 2018 and have already saved a substantial amount of time due to the data collection and reporting features it offers.
 We also use technology to connect with our athletes, monitor their recovery, and get their feedback on how we can make their experience better, all in a time-efficient manner.